Ashwagandha growing in an Oregon field at Portland Ashwagandha Farm

 The plant

 Life can knock people down.
-Ashwagandha is one of the plants I have returned to again and again when people are trying to rebuild steadiness, rest, and resilience.
+Ashwagandha is one of the plants our farm returns to again and again when people are trying to rebuild steadiness, rest, and resilience.

 That is also why sourcing and amount matter.
 The right plant, used with respect, is a very different experience from taking too much or using material that does not feel clean, fresh, or well made.